theolivenbaum/resin/README.md

 ## Bag-of-characters model

 The first-level index is a graph of words embedded as bags-of-characters.
-Allthough not immediately noticable this model is a little inprecise.
+Although not immediately noticable this model is a little inprecise.

 ## Vector space model